Mathematics Graduation Requirements

 For students taking high school mathematics courses in middle school

 Students who demonstrate an advanced understanding of key mathematical concepts may progress, or accelerate, to a higher course in math.
 The local school district establishes the criteria for placing students in a higher course.
 This means that students who are taking high school-level math courses in middle school have the opportunity to earn math credit(s) to meet math graduation requirements.
-Pre-algebra classes in middle school do not qualify as a high school-level course to meet graduation requirements.
+Pre-algebra classes do not qualify as a high school-level course to meet graduation requirements.

 The course must fulfill two requirements to receive high school credit: